Can't find your item

 DO NOT send original documents, as submitted information will not be returned.
-Submitted applications will be compiled and made available for viewing after the Sesquicentennial events at the Redwood Falls Public Library and Redwood County Historical Society.
+Submitted applications will be compiled and may be available for viewing at the Redwood Falls Public Library and the Redwood County Historical Society.

 Copies of the application form can be found on the website "celebrateredwoodfalls.com/family-certificates" or picked up at the Redwood Falls Public Library.
 Any questions can be submitted by e-mail to firstname.lastname@example.org.

 The MnLINK Gateway allows you to search multiple Minnesota Libraries and subject databases with a single search.
 To search the MnLINK Gateway, enter your search term and you will see a list of the Minnesota academic, public, and state government libraries that own the material you are seeking.
 If you have a library card at a participating Minnesota library, you can request those materials online using the “Get It” button and have them sent to your local library.
 Search the MnLINK Gateway and place requests to have books, CDs, DVDs, articles, and more delivered to your local library – or access electronic books and journals online.